1045177678/LBM-multi-scale-multi-physics-solving-platform/README.md

 - **Adaptive output**
   Tecplot FEQUADRILATERAL/ BLOCK `.dat` with only the variables of active fields (e.g., `rho, ux, uy, phi`), plus timestamps.
+  - **Boundary conditions as Operators**
+  In this framework, all boundary conditions (e.g. velocity or no-slip BCs) are implemented as `Operator` instances.
+During each time step, the engine automatically loops over every operator targeting the current level and calls `op->apply(ctx)`.
+This unified “operators” stage ensures that boundary conditions are applied seamlessly alongside body-forces, sources, and other custom operators before and/or after the collision-streaming phases, without any special casing in the core time‐step logic.

 ---